dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 Console.WriteLine(person.Point.Y); 2
 ```

-Another option is to throw an exception (perhaps `ArgumentException`), but this behavior would
-be unecessarily prohibitive for users.

 #### Members are never set with JSON properties that matched with constructor parameters

 Doing this can override modifications done in constructor. `Newtonsoft.Json` has the same behavior.